Chesapeake Bay Case Examples

-Legal Services for Chesapeake Bay Waterfront Property Owners in Virginia
+Chesapeake Bay Waterfront Property Legal Services in Virginia

 Covering an area of over 200 square miles, the Chesapeake Bay is the largest estuary in the United States and one of the largest in the world.
 Most of the rivers and tributaries in the Commonwealth flow into the Chesapeake Bay.
 Although it is still a rich source of fish, clams, and oysters, these fisheries have experienced great harm from the pollution created by the 17 million people who live along the Bay.
 Thankfully, the health of the Chesapeake Bay improved in 2015, marking three years of gains over the past four years.
 Overall, the water quality in the Bay has improved of late, and the shellfish harvest is once again on the rise.
 Our teams’ extensive knowledge of waterfront (riparian) property rights law, maritime and admiralty law, and environmental law has helped clients all across Virginia.